Career Education, Information, Advice & Guidance (CEIAG)

 Kent’s online 6th form and College Prospectus: Here you can research and apply for 6th form and college courses.

-Careers Research Site: Answer questions to find out where your strengths lie – contact Miss Cork for login details.
+Careers Research Site: Answer questions to find out where your strengths lie – contact Miss Rhodes for login details.

 Careers Research Site: Look through hundreds of possible careers with details of qualifications need for each pathway, potential earnings and skills needed.